James Kelly (Australian footballer): Playing career

-Since 2001, Kelly played with the Geelong Football Club.
-Playing as an on-baller in the powerful midfield, he has shown capability in gaining many possessions and running well, as well as showing great courage.
-Kelly, is a natural born leader who has played a pivotal role in Geelong's dominant era, one of only twelve players to play in all three of Geelong's recent premierships.
+Kelly played for the Geelong Football Club from 2001 to 2015.
+Playing as a midfielder, he was noted for his possession count, running ability, and durable play style.
+He served as a team leader during Geelong's successful period, becoming one of twelve players to participate in three premiership wins between 2007-2011.

 He was a member of Geelong's 2006 NAB Cup Premiership team, as well as the drought-breaking 2007 AFL Premiership Team.
 He was also a member of Geelong's losing side in the 2008 Grand Final and their victorious sides in the 2009 and 2011 Grand Finals.
 He was delisted at the end of the 2015 AFL season, despite averaging 20.5 disposals in 17 games, he subsequently retired from the AFL before signing with the Essendon Football Club in January 2016 as a top-up player in the wake of the club's supplements scandal.
 Under the player top-up rules, he was delisted at the conclusion of the 2016 season, however, in November he re-signed with Essendon during the delisted free agency period.
 On 16 August 2017, Kelly retired from playing AFL after 313 games with Geelong and Essendon.